 As soon as you have been charged with a property crime, you should talk to an experienced and aggressive Pittsburgh Criminal Attorney to learn more about what options you have to fight the charges and the penalties you face.

-At SMA Law Group, our sole aim is to get your property crime charges reduced or withdrawn.
+At SMT Legal, our sole aim is to get your property crime charges reduced or withdrawn.
 We are aggressive attorneys with a comprehensive approach to defending our clients’ rights.

 The penalties for a vandalism conviction in Pennsylvania depend on the value of the property destroyed.